Fastest Marathon Time: World Records + Top Runners

 How Do You Set a Marathon World Record?

-Like other sanctioned race distances, marathon world records must be ratified by World Athletics, which is the international governing body for running and “athletics” at large.
+Like other sanctioned race distances, marathon world records must be ratified by World Athletics, the international governing body for running and “athletics” in general.

-Examples of some of the criteria that must be satisfied for a race performance to count as a marathon world record include the following:
+Examples of some of the criteria for a race performance to count as a marathon world record include the following:

 • The time must be faster than the current marathon world record.